-…a great introduction to the mediatization of politics, with lessons that apply broadly to the role of the media within contemporary politics. — Michael Cole, UCSD
+…a great introduction to the mediatization of politics, with lessons that apply broadly to the role of the media within contemporary politics. — Michael Cole, Distinguished University Professor Emeritus of Communication & Psychology, UCSD

 …a rich and complex account… rooted in a deep knowledge of the Chilean political context.
-For anyone interested in the ‘mediatization’ of politics, Simón Salazar’s exploration of the Chilean plebiscite is a rich source of insight. — Daniel C. Hallin, UCSD
+For anyone interested in the ‘mediatization’ of politics, Simón Salazar’s exploration of the Chilean plebiscite is a rich source of insight. — Daniel C. Hallin, Professor of Communication, UCSD

-…Theoretically sophisticated, historically informed, and politically compelling, this study is a must read for those interested in Chilean history and culture, media studies, human rights, cultural studies, and especially for activists in Chile and beyond interested in understanding the relationship between media and political transformations. — Luis Martín-Cabrera, UCSD
+…theoretically sophisticated, historically informed, and politically compelling, this study is a must read for those interested in Chilean history and culture, media studies, human rights, cultural studies, and especially for activists in Chile and beyond interested in understanding the relationship between media and political transformations. — Luis Martín-Cabrera, Associate Professor of Spanish and Latin American Cultural Studies, UCSD

-…a fascinating analysis… This study is a must-read for those interested in politics, democracy, and social justice. — Nancy Postero, UCSD
+…a fascinating analysis… This study is a must-read for those interested in politics, democracy, and social justice. — Nancy Postero, Associate Professor of Anthropology, UCSD

-…a nuanced, learned, and meticulous analysis… [that] combines state-of-the-art theorizing about the dynamics of mediated politics and a granular examination of electoral communication… a must-read for Latin American scholars and communication researchers interested in the troubling consequences of mediatization. — Silvio Waisbord, George Washington University
+…a nuanced, learned, and meticulous analysis… [that] combines state-of-the-art theorizing about the dynamics of mediated politics and a granular examination of electoral communication… a must-read for Latin American scholars and communication researchers interested in the troubling consequences of mediatization. — Silvio Waisbord, Professor of Media and Public Affairs, George Washington University

 |2017||Forthcoming Paper: Donald Trump’s Media Wall: The Conspicuous Absence of Mexican Voices During the 2016 Presidential Campaign.|